Emergency Information for Faculty and Instructors in the Classroom

 - Communicate the evacuation route and assembly area outside the building in case of emergency.

-- For a list of General Assignment Classroom Assembly Areas click here .
+- Review the list of General Assignment Classroom Assembly Areas .

 - Bring a class roster (for accountability) and a list of important telephone numbers (department leadership, lab managers, etc.).